Gastón Silva: Pumas UNAM–Independiente Controversy

 On 24 July 2017, it was announced that Mexican club Pumas UNAM had signed Silvia on a two-year contract.
 However, on 27 July Italian side Torino (the club that held the contractual rights of the player) had announced that Silva was officially transferred to Pumas UNAM.
-Silva was expected to appear in Mexico City for the contract signing on 31 July but sources in Argentina indicated that said player had already passed medical examinations and eventually signed with Argentine Club Independiente even though his pay would be much less than that Pumas UNAM had offered.
-Pumas UNAM was not aware of this action which generated much disappointment.
-On 1 August 2017 UNAM stated in a press conference that they would take the proper measures and possibly enact legal action against Gastón Silva by consulting with Liga MX and Femexfut executives.
-The case is currently under investigation and could possibly be taken to FIFA on a later date.
-Source: Mediotiempo.com.
+Silva was expected to appear in Mexico City for the contract signing on 31 July but sources in Argentina indicated that said player had already passed medical examinations and eventually signed with Argentine club Independiente, even though his pay would be much less than that Pumas UNAM had offered.
+The Mexican side was not aware of this action which generated much disappointment.
+On 1 August 2017, UNAM stated in a press conference that they would take the proper measures and possibly enact legal action against Gastón Silva by consulting with Liga MX and Femexfut executives.

-In June 2018, UNAM loses the case against Silva and is ordered to pay over one million, six hundred dollars ($USD) to Italian side Torino for a player transfer that was never fulfilled.
+In June 2018, UNAM lost the case against Silva and had to pay over $1.6 million to Italian side Torino for a player transfer that was never fulfilled.